 MCMS's top priority is the safety and well-being of all students and staff.
 We ensure the safety and well-being of our school community through various levels of support, systems, and protocols in place to address challenges that may arise with at-risk students.
 In terms of support, each grade level community has an assigned assistant principal and counselor to address the immediate needs of the grade-level students and teachers.
-In addition to that, the campus is also staffed with a Behavioral Health Facilitator for general education and SPED.
+In addition to that, the campus is also staffed with a Social and Emotional Learning Coach.
 Our Culture and Climate Committee hosts various activities to increase the morale of staff, which trickles down to all students, thus improving the overall morale of the campus.

 In the area of systems and protocols, MCMS takes a restorative approach as our primary discipline management strategy to support all students.
 All administrators, counselors, and teachers have received professional development in best practices and strategies for implementation.
-The primary focus is to de-escalate conflicts or disciplinary disruptions and to help all students become more aware of the impact their behavior and choices have on themselves and those around them.
-Owning behaviors and consequences and developing conflict resolution skills are part of this strategy.
-Problem solving or restorative "circles" are held frequently to promote a well-rounded student that can resolve conflict.
+The primary focus is to de-escalate conflicts or disciplinary disruptions while supporting students ownership of their behavior.
+Restorative "Circles" or "Chats" are held frequently to promote a well-rounded student that can resolve conflict.
 We have continued to improve in the area of being proactive with discipline approaches, rather than being reactive, by reinforcing positive behaviors with our school-wide PBIS approach.

-In order to support a well-rounded student, we continue to be prolific in our student-led community projects, family engagement events, and various performances our programs host throughout the course of the year.
-All students are given the opportunity to demonstrate and be acknowledged for demonstrating Profile of a Graduate Attributes.
-Examples of programs and community events include the following:
+In order to support a well-rounded student, we continue to provide opportunities for student-led community projects, family engagement events, and various performances our programs host throughout the course of the year that align to the Profile of a Graduate Attributes.
+Programs and Community Events include the following:

 - NJHS and Student Council serving in various community service projects (e.g., nursing home visits and Houston Food Bank project)

 - Project Manhood and GirlTALK

 - · Annual Fun Run and Health Fair

 - Principal check-ins

 - Various parents nights for incoming students and outgoing students (e.g., TELPAS Night, Literacy Night, STEM Night etc.)

 - Guest speakers we've invited in to come and speak with our students regarding various topics

 - Career Fair Expo

-- · Fine Arts performances and productions
+- Fine Arts performances and productions

-- Community partnerships
+- · Community partnerships

 - Counseling Calming Corner